Topological tameness of Margulis spacetimes: Dynamics and hyperbolic geometry

 \subsection{Complete hyperbolic surfaces and Fuchsian groups}

-Let $G$ be a discrete subgroup of projective automorphisms of $\Ss_+$ in $\Aut(\Ss)$. $\Ss_+$ has a complete Hilbert metric defined using cross-ratios and is isometric with the complete hyperbolic plane, forming the so-called Beltrami-Klein model.
-(See \cite{Bu}.)
+Let $G$ be a discrete subgroup of projective automorphisms of $\Ss_+$ in $\Aut(\SI^2_{\infty})$.
 We assume that $G$ has no elliptic or parabolic elements.
 Here complete geodesics of the hyperbolic metrics are maximal straight lines in $\Ss_+$ and vice versa.

-We suppose that $G$ is nonelementary: that is, it does not act on a pair of points in $\clo(\Ss_+)$.
-Then $\Ss_+/G$ has a complete hyperbolic metric induced from the Hilbert one. $\Ss_+/G$ is {\em geometrically finite} in the sense that it contains a compact surface bounded by closed geodesics that is the deformation retract of it.
+We suppose that $G$ is nonelementary; that is, it does not act on a pair of points in $\clo(\Ss_+)$.
+Then $\Ss_+/G$ has a complete hyperbolic metric induced from the Hilbert one. $\Ss_+/G$ is {\em geometrically finite} in the sense that $\Ss_+/G$ contains a compact surface bounded by closed geodesics that is the deformation retract of $\Ss_+/G$.